hanchiang/codecrafters-redis-rust/README.md

    slow the first time you run it.
 Subsequent runs will be fast.
 1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.

+# TODO
+* Handle concurrent write requests: Currently only one of the concurrency write requests will succeed
+* Extract the handling of read and write lock into a function